Sixth nerve palsy: Cause

 In children, Harley reports typical causes as traumatic, neoplastic (most commonly brainstem glioma), as well as idiopathic.
 Sixth nerve palsy causes the eyes to deviate inward (see: Pathophysiology of strabismus).
 Vallee et al. report that benign and rapidly recovering isolated VIth nerve palsy can occur in childhood, sometimes precipitated by ear, nose and throat infections.

 Pathophysiology

-The pathophysiological mechanism of sixth nerve palsy with increased intracranial pressure has traditionally been said to be stretching of the nerve in its long intracranial course, or compression against the petrous ligament or the ridge of the petrous temporal bone.
-Collier, however, was "unable to accept this explanation", his view being that since the sixth nerve emerges straight forward from the brain stem, whereas other cranial nerves emerge obliquely or transversely, it is more liable to the mechanical effects of backward brain stem displacement by intracranial space occupying lesions.
+The pathophysiological mechanism of sixth nerve palsy with increased intracranial pressure has traditionally been said to be stretching the nerve in its long intracranial course, or compression against the petrous ligament or the ridge of the petrous temporal bone.
+Collier, however, was "unable to accept this explanation", his view being that since the sixth nerve emerges straight forward from the brain stem, whereas other cranial nerves emerge obliquely or transversely, it is more liable to the mechanical effects of backwards brain stem displacement by intracranial space-occupying lesions.